Aldine Independent School District: Desegregation

 In 1964, George Franklin Sampson attempted to enroll his children at Aldine High School.
 The district denied his request and informed him that his children were required to attend Carver High School, the district's black school.
 Sampson filed a lawsuit against the district, Sampson and the United States v.
 Aldine Independent School District, arguing that Aldine ISD's separate schools for black students were illegal.
 The court ruled in favor of Sampson, requiring the district to integrate its schools.

 In 1977, although Aldine ISD was almost 75% white, the district still had several schools which were all black.
 As a result, the district was placed under a federal court order to redraw attendance zones so that every school in 1978 would have less than 30% black enrollment.
 For each subsequent year, the order required that black enrollment at every school remain within 15% of the district average, and the percentage of black teachers at each school must be within 5% of the district average at primary schools and 10% at secondary schools.
 The court order was removed on December 5, 2002.

 Controversy

-The district came under outrage when it was learned that an 11-year-old student had repeatedly sexually assaulted a 6-year-old student on a school bus for months.
+The district came under outrage when it was learned that an 11-year-old student had repeatedly sexually assaulted a 6-year-old student on a school bus for months in 2022 news, broke out in 2023.

+In 2023 the Aldine ISD Board of Trustees voted unanimously to use the power of eminent domain to seize the home of Travis Upchurch, 79 years old and lifelong Aldine resident, to expand their high school football stadium parking lot.
+The property has been in Upchurch's family since 1916 and has housed five generations, including his great grandfather and his children.
+After months of his family and the community fighting the district dropped their pursuit, conveniently right before elections where a majority of the board's seats were being contested.
+This story made national news including the New York Times and the Bobby Bones Show as well as making it in the news in Africa, Australia and Hawaii.